Abdel7aemd-A7med/LinuxOps-Management-System/README.md

-# 🐧 LinuxOps: Advanced Process Management & Kernel Visualization
+# 🐧 LinuxOps Management System

 **LinuxOps** is a powerful system-level monitoring tool designed to visualize the internal mechanics of the Linux Kernel.
 By integrating a **Pyth** frontend with specialized **C-backend** simulators, the project provides a granular, real-time look into scheduling, resource contention, and process lifecycles.